zzonyo/trust-docs-test/source/index.html.md

 |	repayTime }	|	long	|	TRUE	|	Repay time (unix time in millisecond) 	|

 Note:<br>
 •	The receipt of repayment ID does not implicate the success of repayment.
-User should query the repayment history to confirm repay status. <br>
+User should query the repayment history to confirm its status. <br>

 ## Query C2C repayments